NEW YORK (AP) — All the ego-bruising jokes, stinging cheap shots and embarrassing punchlines about New York football are falling flat now.

-Football in the Big Apple — OK, you, too, New Jersey — is rotten no more.
+Football in the Big Apple is rotten no more.
 But it certainly has been a while.

 The Giants are 5-1 after an impressive 24-20 win over Lamar Jackson and the Baltimore Ravens on Sunday.
 The Jets are 4-2 after stunning Aaron Rodgers and the Packers in Green Bay 27-10.

-They’ve both won three straight games and simultaneously have winning records for the first time since 2015.
-Culture shifts in the facilities of both teams have stemmed from changes in the front offices and coaching staffs, building young player cores through the draft and injecting fresh approaches to adversity — and success.
+They both are riding three-game winning streaks and have winning records together for the first time since 2015.
+There's a tangible culture shift being felt in the facilities of both teams.
+It has stemmed from changes in coaching staffs, building young player cores through the draft and injecting fresh approaches to adversity — and success.

 “It’s something we’ve preached since Day One, since we’ve been here — coaches, people in the building — this league is hard," Giants first-year head coach Brian Daboll said.
 "It’s not always going to be perfect.
 There will be a lot of people down on you.
 And you might be down on yourself, wish you could do better.